gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 ➜  putout-hello git:(master) ✗ npx putout --fix input-for-my-transform.js
 ```

-Where the initial contents of the file are:
+Where the initial contents of the file `input-for-my-transform.j` are:

 ```js
 ➜  putout-hello git:(master) ✗ cat input-for-my-transform.js